A Sharp Threshold for Bootstrap Percolation in a Random Hypergraph: Outline of the Proof

 Here we define the random hypergraph process that we will analyse during the first phase.
 At time $m$, we will have a hypergraph $\mathcal{H}(m)$ formed by the unsampled hyperedges of $\mathcal{H}$ and a set of infected vertices $I(m)$ (where $\mathcal{H}(m)$ and $I(m)$ will be formally defined below).
 Both $\mathcal{H}(m)$ and $I(m)$ depend on the outcomes of the process up to this point.

-Due to the nature of the $\mathcal{H}$-bootstrap process, it should not come as a surprise to be told that the most important variable for us to track is the cardinality of the collection of hyperedges containing a unique healthy vertex; to this end, define
+Due to the nature of the $\mathcal{H}$-bootstrap process, it should come as no surprise that the most important variable for us to track is the number of hyperedges containing a unique healthy vertex; to this end, define

 We refer to the hyperedges in $Q(m)$ as \emph{open} hyperedges.
 In what follows, to \emph{sample} a hyperedge $e$ of $\mathcal{H}$ means to determine whether or not it is contained in $\mathcal{H}_q$.
 The sampling of the hyperedge $e$ is said to be \emph{successful} if $e$ is contained in $\mathcal{H}_q$.